Last Updated on January 16, 2023

 Need more homemade gift ideas?
 Check out this list of gifts you can make yourself from Little Sprouts Learning!

 Check out some of the special holiday deals I track in this post, updated regularly starting in November!

-You can also find eco friendly gifts that keep on giving, including kits that allow people to grow their own mushrooms or herbs or make things, like vegetable noodles.
-Here are some links:
+You can also find gifts that keep on giving, including kits that allow people to grow their own mushrooms or herbs or make things, like vegetable noodles.
+Here are some ideas:

 - Mushroom farm or grow-your-own herb kit.
 Growing your own gourmet ingredients is fun and satisfying.
 (Saves money, too.)